-Please refer to pages 29 to 30 of this annual report for information on the Directors nominated for reelection required under Catalist Rule 720(5).
+Please refer to pages 44 to 50 of this annual report for information on the Directors nominated for reelection required under Catalist Rule 720(5).

-New directors are appointed by the Board upon the recommendation of the NC.
-In the nomination and selection process, the NC first considers the range of skills and experience required in the light of the, inter alia,:
+New Directors are appointed by the Board upon the recommendation of the NC.
+In the nomination and selection process, the NC first considers the range of skills and experience required in the light of the following: